In this post, we dive into marathon training nutrition and give our 10 rules for how to eat and fuel when in marathon training mode!

 These two supplements will aid in the recovery process and keep you on the road for longer.

 Make them part of your marathon training nutrition plan.

 In addition to those, BCAAs can be used to prevent muscle break down, while a multivitamin will provide B-12 to combat fatigue, D3 and calcium for bone health, and iron for better oxygen transport to the muscles.

 10. Don’t Try Anything New on Race Day!

 All these rules for a marathon training diet should be practiced during training!

 Race day is not the day to try something new!

-Following these 10 rules for eating during marathon training will increase your energy on the road, keep your muscles primed for training days, ensure you are getting the calories and nutrients your body needs, and prepare you for race day.
+Following these 10 rules for eating during your marathon training plan will increase your energy on the road, keep your muscles primed for training days, ensure you are getting the calories and nutrients your body needs, and prepare you for race day.

 bonus tip! :